Ministry of Labour – Invalids and Social Affairs

-The Ministry of Labour – Invalids and Social Affairs (MOLISA, Bộ Lao động – Thương binh và Xã hội) is a ministry under the government of Vietnam responsible for state administration on labour, employment, occupational safety, social insurances and vocational training; policies for war invalids, martyrs and people with special contribution to the country; social protection and prevention of social evils; child care and gender equality.
+The Ministry of Labour, War Invalids and Social Affairs (MOLISA, Bộ Lao động – Thương binh và Xã hội) was a ministry under the government of Vietnam responsible for state administration on labour, employment, occupational safety, social insurances and vocational training; policies for war invalids, martyrs and people with special contribution to the country; social protection and prevention of social evils; child care and gender equality.

+The ministry was merged with Ministry of Home Affairs in February 2025.